CogNetSys/stabilai/docs/contributions.md

 # 📊 **Contributions**

-The **Surge-Collapse Training with Entropy Dynamics** project is a collaborative effort involving the combined expertise and dedication of key contributors.
-This section delineates the distinct contributions of each author, highlighting their unique roles and collaborative synergy.
+The **StabilAI** project builds upon the expertise and contributions of key developers whose open-source work has been instrumental in its creation.
+This section acknowledges their contributions, outlining their specific roles in shaping the project."

 ---